api3dao/oev-docs/docs/oev-searchers/auction-cycle.md

 ## Find an OEV opportunity

-Searchers compare data from off-chain Signed APIs to the on-chain values of dAPIs.
-This process often involves taking the off-chain data, simulating the dAPI updates, and inspecting the state changes of the dApp.
+Searchers compare data from off-chain Signed APIs to the on-chain values of data feeds.
+This process often involves taking the off-chain data, simulating the data feed updates, and inspecting the state changes of the dApp.

 ## Bid submission